 Levonorgestrel is the active ingredient and its effectiveness is:

 Levonelle may have no effect, if taken after longer than 72 hours after unprotected sexual activity.
 In such cases, consult your local doctor or there is the option of using EllaOne emergency contraception tablet.

 Very few women are sick after taking levonelle but, should this occur within three hours of having taken the tablet, it is necessary to take a second replacment tablet, as the first dose will not have had sufficient time to be effective.
 If sickness still occurs, speak with your local doctor about a different emergency contraceptive method.

 The feeling of being sick or nausea will not effect Levonelle.

-Levonelle may cause your next period to come earlier or later than normal, and it may be heavier or lighter than usual.
-This is normal.
-If your period is more than five days late, you should take a preganacy test or see your GP.
+Levonelle may alter the regularity of your next period and may also lead to a much lighter or heavier period than is normal.
+If the next period proves to be more than five days late, either take a pregnancy test or consult your doctor.

 - Levonelle should be taken as soon as possible after unprotected sex; the sooner it is taken, the more effective it is at preventing unwanted pregnancy.